Does Digital Brands Group (DBGI) Pay a Dividend? (2026)

 No. Digital Brands Group does not pay a dividend.
 The company has reported large recurring losses and going-concern doubt, and any available cash is needed to fund operations and service debt rather than to return capital to shareholders.
 There is no indication a dividend is planned.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with DBGI's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with DBGI's investor relations page or your broker before acting on them.